10 Time-Tested Ways to Increase Email Open Rates

 You don’t even need a lot of information about your subscribers to segment their campaigns effectively.
 MailChimp’s research found that segmenting based on how long someone had been a subscriber is especially effective, for example.
 Or you can get an “overlay” of your list to find out where your subscribers live, and segment according to that.

 Or try what Wrike is doing here.
 This is a section from one of their emails.
-It’s basically a one-question survey, but it also lets them segment any subscriber who clicks on one of these links:
+It’s a one-question survey, but it also lets them segment any subscriber who clicks on one of these links:

 4) Get your sender name right.